omidm/naiad/README-UBUNTU.txt

 The "extended" directory, has additional instructions and examples added by me to show how to write and run customized Naiad programs, as well as running the distributed version of the program on multiple nodes (e.g. EC2 nodes).
+There is also notes on how to debug and log Naiad.

 -------------------------------------------------------------------------------